dillonpan/riot-tft-api/README.md

 We are now entering the list of TraitDto's for our PUUID (for one game).
 This is what is in each TraitDto:
 ![image](https://user-images.githubusercontent.com/57373723/69104900-ac0c3800-0a1e-11ea-8ecc-18d103f3fe7c.png)

 Before we understand the snippet below, I need to explain a little more about traits in the game.
 Each character generally has 1 or 2 traits which link them to other units.
 With enough different units with the same trait are on the board, you get a "trait bonus".
-There's also various tiers for each trait type (Generally either 2,4,6 or 3,6).
+There are also various tiers for each trait type (Generally either 2,4,6 or 3,6).
 For example, I get a trait bonus if I have two glacial units but an even greater bonus if I can get four glacial units on the board at the same time.
-Your team composition is mainly based on units with similiar traits.
-There are times where you are going for the highest tier of one trait but you coincidentally end up also receiving the lowest bonus for another tier, because each unit generally has 2 traits connected to them.
+Your team composition is mainly based on units with similar traits.
+There are times where you are going for the highest tier of one trait, but you coincidentally end up also receiving the lowest bonus for another tier, because each unit generally has 2 traits connected to them.

 We only want the traits which we were actually focusing on for our team composition.
-But how can we seperate which traits we were focusing on from those that were an accident in each game?
+But how can we separate which traits we were focusing on from those that were an accident in each game?
 We can use the tier_total & tier_current sections of the details to help is create some filtering logic.
 Here's an example of what that section looks like:

 ![image](https://user-images.githubusercontent.com/57373723/69105933-ae23c600-0a21-11ea-91be-e39286fc98f5.png)